Spheres-cu/subdivx-dloader/README.md

 Also added these features:

+ (20240524)
+ - Added highlighted of video file metadata.
+ - Added -S  or --Season argument for Search by Season.

  (20240508)
 - Ability to select which subtitle download inside zip or rar file or download them All!
 - Now a logfile is generate with info and debug.